-Sarah Delputte has conducted research on EU’s coordinator role in development policy, the Europeanization of the EU’s development policies, the parliamentary cooperation between the EU and the ACP regions, the normative distinctiveness of the EU, the trade-development nexus and the climate-development nexus in the EU context.
-She is also co-supervising four PhD projects relating to these topics.
-She has extensive field research experience in Sub-Sahara Africa, including in Tanzania, Zambia, Burkina Faso, Senegal, Ghana and Niger.
-Her research has been published in various edited volumes and international journals.
-She is also a member of the Board of the Africa Platform of Ghent University Association.
+Sarah holds a PhD in EU Studies and Development Studies from Ghent University and the University of Antwerp respectively.
+She has conducted research on EU’s coordinator role in development policy, the Europeanisation of the EU’s development policies, the parliamentary cooperation between the EU and the ACP regions, the normative distinctiveness of the EU, and the interlinkages (or so-called ‘nexuses’) between development and other policy areas, including trade, migration, and climate change.
+She also has extensive field research experience in Sub-Sahara Africa, including in Tanzania, Zambia, Burkina Faso, Senegal, Ghana and Niger.
+In her research, she was particularly interested in the diversity of - potentially challenging - perspectives on ‘development’ within and outside Europe.
+Sarah also supervised PhD projects relating to these topics.

 Sarah was a member of the Board of the Africa Platform of Ghent University Association and co-convener of the EADI Working Group on “The European Union as a Development Actor”.

 At UNU-CRIS she supervised (together with Prof. Sebastian Oberthür, VUB-IES) the PADIRE project on parliamentary deliberation on climate change in the EU’s interregional relations.

 She acted as a contact person for collaboration between the Department of Political Science at Ghent University and UNU-CRIS.